This page contains affiliate links. Clicking the links cost you nothing. For more information, click here for my disclosure page.

 – Take some kick a** vacations

-– Finally give myself a full day at the spa
+– Treat myself to a full day at the spa

 – Put that towards the principle of my loans!